 Large nonprofits typically use a more robust Enterprise Resource Planning (ERP) software like NetSuite, Sage Intacct, Blackbaud, to name a few.
 All of these have a built-in dashboard where you can see a summary of KPIs which include grant revenue, donor statistics, expenses and fund balances.
 These ERPs allow you to move these portlets around to get the preferred view.
 They also allow you to customize what data appears for each person or role they hold in the organization so they see the data that’s most pertinent to them and not sensitive information they shouldn’t see.
 These dashboards can be relatively easy to set up, with most of the time spent deciding what data is the most important and how to best visualize that data.

 Incorporating data analytics with your other software is the next step in digital transformation.
-Our tech solutions team can help you build a complete picture of how your nonprofit is performing, beyond the financial reporting.
+Our data analytics playbook can help you become more data-driven.

 A software that can be used to enforce internal controls in the accounts payable process is Bill.com.
 This software allows you to pay, receive payment and make your payment processes all in one central place.
 One or more people can approve bills to be paid either in a web browser or through Bill.com's mobile app for added convenience.
 Bills can be paid, either electronically or by paper check, in which the printing and mailing of the check is handled by Bill.com.
 Bill.com integrates well with many accounting software packages to synchronize vendor information along with the entries for bills and payments.